Marion, Mississippi: Geography

-Marion is located in central Lauderdale County at (32.422182, -88.647323).
-It is bordered to the north, west, and south by the city of Meridian.
+Marion is located in central Lauderdale County, bordered to the north, west, and south by the city of Meridian.
 Downtown Meridian is 5 mi to the southwest via Dale Drive.
 U.S. Route 45 passes through the east side of Marion on a four-lane bypass that continues south around Meridian.
 The bypass ends at the northeast corner of Marion, and US 45 continues north-northeast from there 83 mi to Columbus.

 According to the United States Census Bureau, the town has a total area of 7.6 km2, of which 0.02 km2, or 0.27%, are water.
 Sowashee Creek forms the eastern boundary of the town and flows southwest through Meridian to join Okatibbee Creek, part of the Chickasawhay River and ultimately the Pascagoula River watershed.